 You can often correct problems that you may be experiencing by resetting the IP phone to the default settings.
-See "Resetting the IP Phone to the Default Settings" on page 24.
+See "Resetting the IP Phone to the Default Settings" on page 31.

 Problem Possible Solution The IP phone is not working properly.
 Contact your system administrator.
 I cannot use one or more of the features described in this guide.
 The feature may not be enabled.
 Contact your system administrator for more information.
 I cannot program System Speed-Dial numbers.
 Your system administrator programs System Speed Dial numbers.
 I cannot change the time and date on the phone display.
-Your system administrator programs the time and date.
-Contact your system administrator if you notice that the date and time are incorrect.
+Your system administrator programs the time and date Contact your system administrator if you notice that the date and time are incorrect.
 I am experiencing audio problems on my phone such as echo, distorted sound, or choppiness.
 Contact your system administrator if you are having audio problems.
 The name on the display is incorrect.
 Your system administrator assigns display names.
-I cannot use the local telephone company star codes (for example, 82, 69) when I press the Outgoing button or use the Outgoing Call access code (8 is the default code) when calling an external number.
-Rather than pressing the Outgoing button or 8 to access an outside line, you must dial a Select Line Group number before you can use the star codes.
-For example, if your system is using the default Select Line Group numbers, dial 92001 to access that line.
-After you have dial tone, you can dial the star code and the number.
-I cannot use the Agent Help, Recorda-Call, or Station Monitor feature.
+I cannot use the local telephone company star codes (for example, 82, 69) when I press the Outgoing button or use the Outgoing Call access code (8 is the default code) when calling an external number. example, if your system is using the default Select Lin I cannot use the Agent Help, Recorda-Call, or Station Monitor feature.
 If your system uses Peer-to-Peer (P2P) audio, you cannot use these features when you are on a P2P call.
 Contact your system administrator for more information.
 I cannot program a Station Speed Dial number to the button I want.
 Before assigning the speed-dial number to a programmable button, you must store the number with either a Station Speed-Dial bin.

-Problem Possible Solution When I try to use the Dynamic Extension Express - Handoff feature (388), the display shows NO CALL The NO CALL TO HANDOFF display indicates that the call cannot be handed off because one of the following may have occurred: TO HANDOFF.
-You tried to use the Handoff feature on a call that has not been routed by Dynamic Extension Express.
+Problem Possible Solution When I try to use the Dynamic Extension Express - Handoff feature (388), the display shows NO CALL TO HANDOFF.
+The NO CALL TO HANDOFF display indicates that the call cannot be handed off because one of the following may have occurred: You tried to use the Handoff feature on a call that has not been routed by Dynamic Extension Express.
 You tried to use the Handoff feature on a call that the system has not yet recognized as a valid call.
 You tried to use the Handoff feature on an unsupported extension.
 The Handoff feature is supported on your main extension only.
 You tried to use the Handoff feature on a phantom extension.
 The Handoff feature is not supported on phantom extensions.
 You entered the handoff feature code at the exact time the other party on the call disconnected.
 The call was terminated for some reason.